 Authors: Luis Armona, Rajashri Chakrabarti, and Michael F. Lovenheim

 For-profit providers are becoming an increasingly important fixture of U.S. higher education markets.
 Students who attend for-profit institutions take on more educational debt and are more likely to default on their student loans than those attending similarly selective public schools.
 Because for-profits tend to serve students from more disadvantaged backgrounds, it is important to isolate the causal effect of for-profit enrollment on student debt and repayment outcomes as well as the educational and labor market mechanisms that drive any such effects.
-We approach this problem using a novel instrument, combined with more comprehensive data on student outcomes than has been employed in prior research.
+We approach this problem using a novel instrument combined with a more comprehensive data set on student outcomes than has been employed in prior research.
 Our instrument leverages the interaction between changes in the demand for college owing to labor demand shocks and the local supply of for-profit schools.
 We compare how enrollment and subsequent outcomes change across areas that experience similar labor demand shocks but that have different latent supply of for-profit institutions.
 The first-stage estimates show that students are much more likely to enroll in a for-profit institution for a given labor demand change when there is a higher supply of such schools in the base period.
 Among four-year students, for-profit enrollment leads to more loans, higher loan amounts, an increased likelihood of borrowing, and an increased risk of default.
 Two-year for-profit students also take out more loans and have higher default rates and lower earnings.
-However, they are more likely to graduate and to earn over $25,000 per year (the median earnings of high school graduates).
+But they are more likely to graduate and to earn over $25,000 per year (the median earnings of high school graduates).
 Finally, we show that for-profit entry and exit decisions are at most weakly responsive to labor demand shocks.
 Our results point to low returns to for-profit enrollment that generate worse student debt and repayment outcomes.
-These findings have important implications for public investments in higher education as well as how students make postsecondary choices.
+These findings have important implications for public investments in higher education as well as for how students make postsecondary choices.